-As of April 30, 2023, the Company did not identify any credit losses on investments.
-Realized gains and losses on the sale of investments are determined on a specific identification method and are recorded in other income (expense), net in the consolidated statements of operations.
-For the three months ended, the realized gain or losses on the sale of investments was not material.
+As of July 31, 2023, the Company did not identify any credit losses on short-term investments.
+Realized gains and losses on the sale of short-term investments are determined on a specific identification method and are recorded in other income (expense), net in the consolidated statements of operations.
+For the three and six months ended, the realized gains or losses on the sale of short-term investments were not material.